 BCMC’s example is Bolingbroke #9987, a trainer model (Mk IV-T).
 The aeroplane was powered by two Bristol Mercury XX nine-cylinder, air-cooled, supercharged 920-horsepower radial engines.
 It served with No. 3 Bombing and Gunnery School at MacDonald, Manitoba, as part of the BCATP.
 The plane was restored as a Bomber Command Blenheim IV.
 On 12th August 2000 it was dedicated in the memory of Pilot Officer Barry Davidson, a pilot from nearby Calgary who was shot down while flying a No. 18 Squadron Blenheim IV on 6th July 1940 on attacks on Luftwaffe aerodromes in France.

 It is Bomber Command Museum of Canada’s 30th anniversary, and more than seven decades after the end of the Second World War the Bolingbroke stands as a tribute to the airmen who completed the first offensive mission of the conflict and the many young Canadian males who gave their lives in the defence of freedom and in service to King, Mother Country and Bomber Command.
 May they always be remembered.

-The author (John T. Stemple) thanks Bomber Command Museum of Canada.
-Furthermore, the 20th Century Aviation Magazine staff wishes to thank General Manager Andrea Townshend (and staff members Andrea Ramsay, Cara Gray and Mercedes Brentnall) of the High River Ramada Hotel and Kathryn of the Auditorium Hotel in Nanton for their exceptional hospitality and customer service.
+The author (John T. Stemple) thanks Bomber Command Museum of Canada and General Manager Andrea Townshend (and staff members Andrea Ramsay, Cara Gray and Mercedes Brentnall) of the High River Ramada Hotel and Kathryn of the Auditorium Hotel in Nanton for their exceptional hospitality and customer service.

 Sources and Suggested Readings